pratikdhole/dist/README.md

-# jquery Weather #
+# Jquery Weather #

 This is a simple example to get you started with jQuery.
 It shows:

-* create a html
+* create a html in html add drop down
 * call Ajax usig api
-* onclick button to show weather information
+* onchnage drop down weather show as per selected